mvgmb/Marathon/README.md

 for(typeof(container.begin()) it = container.begin(); it != container.end(); it++)
 ```

-By using these macros we can traverse every kind of container, not only vector.
+By using these macros **we can traverse every kind of container**, not only vector.

 ```c++
 void f(const vector< int >& v) {